jfroelich/rss-reader/src/ops/rdr-create-entry.md

-The `create_entry` function creates a new entry within the reader database.
+The `rdr_create_entry` function creates a new entry within the reader database.

 Internally, the entry object is cloned before being stored.
 In other words, this is a *pure function*, apart from the permanent database modification side-effect, because none of the inputs are modified.
 The entry object must be structured-cloneable, as in, serializable.